msabramo/kallithea/docs/api/api.rst

 delete_user
 -----------

-Delete given user if such user exists.
+Delete the given user if such a user exists.
 This command can only be executed using the api_key of a user with admin rights.